senpl/Fit-workout-fast/Privacy Policy.md

 ## Children’s Privacy

-Workout'N'Rest does not knowingly collect any personal data from children under 13.
+Workouts'N'Rest does not knowingly collect any personal data from children under 13.
 Since no information is collected, children can safely use the App.

 ## Changes to This Privacy Policy